 C. They advocate and promote productive changes at individual, institutional and/or systems levels.

 A description of program requirements can be found in the graduate catalog.

-Students must complete a one-year full-time APA-approved internship (to be completed in year five or six for those entering with a bachelor’s degree and in year four or five for those entering with a master’s degree and approved thesis).
+Students must complete a one-year full-time APA-accredited internship (to be completed in year five or six for those entering with a bachelor’s degree and in year four or five for those entering with a master’s degree and approved thesis).